 when the sky falls down.

-open + alright so david here is a very bubbly siren, but he's very sad because he's an outcast since he doesn't wanna hurt people. so a storm is brewing and i'm figuring a fishing boat, maybe a pirate ship, winds up trying to take shelter here. basically, it gonna get steamy kids ;D david's so good, be kind to him.
+open + alright so blake here is a very calm little siren, but he's very sad because he's an outcast since he doesn't wanna hurt people. so a storm is brewing and i'm figuring a fishing boat, maybe a pirate ship, winds up trying to take shelter here. basically, it gonna get steamy kids ;D blake's a good boy and needs a not crazy thread for once lol. be good to him.